Great Synagogue of Florence: History

-In 1848 in the Grand Duchy of Tuscany, the Jewish community were given the status of free citizens.
-They thought of building a new synagogue to symbolize this change.
-But only later, could they raise the funds to build such a structure.
+In 1848, in the Grand Duchy of Tuscany, Jews were granted full civic equality.
+The community began to consider building a new synagogue to symbolize this change, but it was only later that they were able to raise the funds required for such a project.
 David Levi, a president of the Jewish community, bequeathed his estate after his death in 1870 to build a new synagogue.
 The 'Israelitic Temple' was built between 1874 and 1882.

 During World War II, Nazis occupied the synagogue, using it as a storehouse.
 In August 1944 retreating German troops worked with Italian Fascists to lay explosives to destroy the synagogue.
 However, Italian resistance fighters defused most of the explosives and only a limited amount of damage was done.
 The synagogue was fully restored after the war.
 Like many other buildings, it suffered damage after the flood of the River Arno in 1966, but another restoration was undertaken to correct the damage.

 The Jewish community in Florence comprises approximately 1,400 people.
 It has a long history, dating from the medieval era.
 In addition, a nearby Jewish community in the Oltrarno area, south of the Arno river, dates to the Roman era.
 Jews had a community in Rome since before the Common Era.
 The first synagogue in Florence was most likely built in the 13th century.

 The Great Synagogue of Florence has been widely admired and is a major tourist attraction.
 It is possible to visit the synagogue on every day, except on Saturdays.

 Architecture

 The architects were Mariano Falcini, Professor Vincenzo Micheli, and Marco Treves, who was Jewish.
-Their design integrated the Italian architectural tradition with the Moorish style used for the decoration.
-The Moorish Revival style was considered appropriate for a synagogue because it was never used for churches.
-In the case of the new Synagogue of Florence, it was built in the Sefardic style and served to remind Jews of the origins of Sefardic Jewry in Berber Moorish Spain.
+Their design integrated elements of the Italian architectural tradition with Moorish decorative motifs.
+The Moorish Revival style was considered particularly suitable for a synagogue, as it was not used for churches and evoked the Islamic architecture of medieval Spain, a visual idiom often associated with Sephardic Jewish heritage, that is, the Jewish communities of the Iberian Peninsula before their expulsion in 1492.

 Layers of travertine and granite alternate in the masonry, creating a striped effect.
 Old photographs show bold red and beige stripes, but the bold colors of the stone have faded over time, leaving a more mottled effect.

 The overall plan of the synagogue is quadrangular.
-The central dome raised on pendentives is reminiscent of the Hagia Sophia in Istanbul, which was built as a Byzantine Empire church, and many mosques were inspired by it.
+The central dome raised on pendentives is reminiscent of the Hagia Sophia in Istanbul, which was built as a Byzantine church, and many mosques were inspired by it.
 The corner towers are topped with horseshoe-arched towers, which have onion domes in the Moorish Revival style.
 Three horseshoe arches form the main entrance, above which rise tiers of ajimez windows, with their paired horseshoe arches sharing a single column.
 The natural copper roof was oxidized to green so that it would stand out in the Florentine skyline.

 Inside the building "every square inch is covered with colored designs," in Moorish Revival patterns.
 The interior mosaics and frescoes are by Giovanni Panti.
 Giacomo del Medico designed the great arch.